 This Privacy Notice

 This privacy notice applies to anyone who asks about, buys or uses our services in any way (for example, by email, through our website, or by telephone).
-We take privacy seriously and we want you as our service user, to understand the information we collect about you, how we process and protect the personal information which we collect about you, from you and from third parties, so that you can be confident that the information is being used safely and in ways that are reasonably expected, and what rights you have in respect of your personal information.
+We take privacy seriously and we want you as our service user, to understand the information we collect about you, how we process and protect the personal data which we collect about you, from you and from third parties, so that you can be confident that the information is being used safely and in ways that are reasonably expected, and what rights you have in respect of your personal data.

 When we refer to ‘we’, ‘us’ and ‘our’, means GenesisCare UK.

 We strictly control access to and the use of your health and care information and will comply with data security and protection requirements, legislation and the guidance and protocols issued by the regulating medical organisations.

 |Personal Data||Personal data means any information relating to an identifiable person who can be directly or indirectly identified for example by a name, an identification number, location data, date of birth, etc.|

 |Special Category Personal Data||This data has extra safeguards apply to its processing.
 It is data about an individual’s racial or ethnic origin; political opinion; religious or philosophical beliefs; trade union membership; sex life or sexual orientation; health, including genetic and biometric data where processed to uniquely identify an individual.|